devops329/devops/instruction/elasticity/elasticity.md

 ![alt text](pizzaOrders.png)

 This creates a significant problem for the management of the application.
 If you run your own data center then you have to purchase servers based on estimates of what your peak demand will be.
-Usually there was a buffer of maybe 30%.
+Usually there is a buffer of maybe 30%.
 That means that most of the time you have as much as 50% of the servers sitting idle, during off hours you would have 80% idle, and when the Superbowl happens, your customers experience significant latency of minutes in the best case or complete system failure in the worst case.

 Neither one of these scenarios are good for the business and this is why the idea of leasing resources by the hour in a cloud hosting environment becomes so attractive.
 The cloud provider can amortize the use of the servers across a diverse population of application types and geographical locations.
 What is crunch time for one application will be go time for another application.
 You may need to pay a small premium for an hourly lease, but you benefit from being able to scale up your application when needed and reduce the servers when the demand drops.
 Overall there are significant cost savings and no more outages just when business is getting good.